neelgandhi108/Financial-Stock-Recommendation-System/README.md

-# Asset Portfolio Management and Investment Portfolio Optimization using ML and RL
+# Asset Portfolio Management and Investment Portfolio Optimization using ML,NLP and RL

-This repository represents work for two related projects:

 1. **Asset Portfolio Management using Deep Reinforcement Learning (DRL)**